 In a sea of bike helmets you could buy, the Strider ST R Full Face distinguishes itself as truly unique in function and purpose.
 With a removable chin guard, the Strider ST R can be used as a full face helmet or a standard bike helmet, and is the smallest full face helmet to boast this feature.

-Significantly more lightweight than any other full face helmet on the market, it’s particularly appropriate for toddlers and young kids who may struggle with the weight of a standard full face.
+Significantly more lightweight than any other full face helmet on the market, it’s a particularly appropriate helmet for toddlers and young kids who may struggle with the weight of a standard full face.
 But that light weight comes with a tradeoff – the Strider Full Face helmet doesn’t offer the same coverage as other full face helmets.
 Read the review below for all the details on who this helmet is best for!

-Strider Full Face
+Strider Full Face Helmet Overview

 RATING: Highly Recommended